kazuhitoyokoi/nr-handson-techxchange2025/debugger.md

 # Using debugger
-Code debugger is also common tool in general programing languages.
-When we use Visual Studio Code in Python programming, we set the break points in the line of code.
-We can investigate the variables at the break points while executing code.
+A code debugger is also common tool in general programming languages.
+When using Visual Studio Code for Python programming, we set the breakpoints in the line of code.
+We can investigate the variables at these breakpoints while the code is executing.
-Flow debugger provides the same developer expriences on Node-RED flow editor.
-This tutorial explains the steps to use the flow debugger.
+The flow debugger provides the same developer exprience for Node-RED flow editor.
+This tutorial explains how to use the flow debugger.

-## Enabling debugger
+## Enabling the debugger
-As the default, flow debugger is disabled in flow editor.
-Therefore, developer need to open the debugger tab on the right side bar and turn on the debugger by clicking the switch.
+By the default, the flow debugger is disabled in the flow editor.
+Therefore, the developer needs to open the debugger tab on the right sidebar and turn on the debugger by clicking the switch.

 ![](images/enabling-debugger.png)

-## Setting break point
+## Setting a breakpoint
-After enabling the flow debugger, you can add the break points on the ports of the nodes.
-Once mouse pointer cover the port, you can see the shadow of the break point.
+After enabling the flow debugger, you can add the breakpoints on the ports of the nodes.
+Once the mouse pointer covers the port, a shadow of the breakpoint appears.

 ![](images/breakpoint.png)

-After clicking the shadow, the break point is successfully added to the port.
-You can see the assigned break points on the debugger tab.
+Clicking the shadow adds the breakpoint to the port.
+You can view the assigned breakpoints in the debugger tab.

 ![](images/breakpoint2.png)

 ## Stopping flow
-Once start the flow, the flow execution will be stopped at the break point.
-You can see the message payload in the debugger tab.
+Once you start the flow, the flow execution will stop at the breakpoint.
+You can observe the message payload in the debugger tab.

 ![](images/stoppingflow.png)